The first step: making a separation agreement

 How can Graysons help?

-Our experienced family team is headed by Bradie Pell, who is a member of resolution.
-She is ideally placed to advise on, draft and help you maintain separation agreements.
+Our experienced family team is headed by Sandra Russell, a Resolution accredited specialist in collaborative law.
+The collaborative approach can really benefit couples looking to draw up separation agreements, so we’re ideally placed to advise on, draft and help you maintain separation agreements.